pixelchai/VTPX/README.md

 # VTPX
-## The virtual testing program - IN C SHARP
+## The vocab testing program - IN C SHARP

 ### Core CheckList:
 - [ ] Make an awesome UI